goyry006/strudel_reactor/README.md

 ## **Quirks and Usage Guidelines**

-1. Audio will only start after the user’s first click due to browser security policies.
+1. Audio will only start after few seconds the user’s first click to the proc and play or jst play , patiently wait until the graph starts appears.

 2. Changes to CPM, volume, or effect selections automatically trigger re-rendering.